 - Students who are APICS-CPIM certified may be waived from OPMT610.

-- All Evening UST MBA students are eligible to take waiver exams for all MBA core courses except MGMT 600, BETH601 and OPMT610.
+- All Part-time Flex MBA students are eligible to take waiver exams for all MBA core courses except MGMT 600, BETH601 and OPMT610.

 Students with prior academic coursework that meets the following criteria may be waived from eligible core courses:

-- Completion of at least two undergraduate courses OR one graduate level course covering the corresponding UST MBA core course material.
+- Completion of at least two undergraduate courses OR one graduate level course covering the corresponding St. Thomas MBA core course material.